 The programs listed below cover a full range of career development and job search training programs.
-They range in length from 1 hour modules of instruction to 7 week courses.
+They range in length from 1 hour lectures, to self paced instruction (Career Clarity), to the 9 week Transition Masters programs.
 All of these programs have been presented and received outstanding reviews from the participants and sponsors.

 For more information contact Joe Jones at 813-960-1876 or email at email@example.com.

 #1 Career Clarity for Youth (What Color Is Your Parachute - for Teens) This program is primarily focused on youth (ages 16-22) career development.
 Provides guidance in career direction and tailoring school curriculums around career clusters of interest to the participant.

 #2 Career Clarity for Adults This program is for people seeking career direction based on their skills, interests and achievements.
 Self paced downloadable workbook used in conjunction with an assigned coach.

 #3 Complete Job Search Curriculum This program has fifteen separate modules composed of the critical competencies needed for any for any effective job search.
 These modules are used in weekly job search support programs and career ministries.